casasin/htools3_extension/docs/_dialogs/glyphs/metrics/copy-margins.md

 title: Copy margins
 ---

-Copy left/right margins from selected glyphs to the same glyphs in another font or layer.
+Copy left / right margins from selected glyphs to the same glyphs in another font or layer.

 <div class='row'>